A photographic celebration of the love between a theatre and its community

 Every story recalled a recent play put on at La Bordée.
 They also reminded us of friends and family, neighbours and loved ones.
 And like so many mirrors, they reflected back small parts of ourselves.
 Only after listening to the participants’ stories did we photograph them.
 Taken together, their portraits represent the diverse beauty of central Quebec City.

 From these encounters was born a massive mural on the brick wall behind Théâtre La Bordée.
-It stands tall in the heart of our city, a celebration of our diverse community.
-By day, twenty faces watch over us as we pass by in the street.
-And when night falls, projections enliven the “crowd,” displaying quotations from the plays associated with them, borrowing words from the characters who have trod the theatre’s boards, sharing their trials and tribulations, secrets and hopes.
+It standed tall in the heart of our city from October 2020 to May 2021, a celebration of our diverse community.
+By day, twenty faces watched over us as we passed by in the street.
+And when night falls, projections enlivened the “crowd,” displaying quotations from the plays associated with them, borrowing words from the characters who have trod the theatre’s boards, sharing their trials and tribulations, secrets and hopes.
 These are the faces in a crowd, the strangers we run into in cafes or on the bus, and who in this way share in a small part of our lives, and perhaps your life too.

 In real life, these fleeting encounters live on only in our imaginations.
 But on the Foule website we have the opportunity to delve deeper.